Dose Reconstructor

 This is a SEASONAL position.

 We are excited to announce openings at our Amherst, NY office.
 These openings are offered on a part time or full-time basis to support client projects of varying duration.
-The work involves the monitoring of construction activities to determine the presence of Technologically Enhanced Naturally Occurring Radioactive Material (TENORM) typically in the Western NY area.
+The work involves the monitoring of construction activities to determine the presence of Technologically Enhanced Naturally Occurring Radioactive Materal (TENORM) typically in the Western NY area.

 Candidates should be reliable, mature, detail-oriented, organized and able to work under time constraints in a busy project-oriented environment.
 Any math or science background a plus.
 Excellent communication and grammar skills are a must.